BNP Paribas Is A Yield Play

 BNP has recently presented its new strategic plan for the period 2017-2020, focusing its growth on digitalization and operating efficiency to grow its earnings.
 The bank acknowledges that its growth prospects are quite muted and is pushing for cost-cutting and better customer service to improve profitability.

-Its financial targets aren’t particularly aggressive and should be achievable, given that it reflect slight improvements on its key performance indicators.
-BNP expects annual revenue growth above 2.5%, net income growth of 6.5% per years, targeting a return on equity [ROE] of 10% in 2020, a capital ratio of 12% and dividend payout ratio of 50%.
-This means that BNP should be able to report some modest growth in coming years, while its financial strength and capital return policy is expected to remain quite stable in this period.
+Its financial targets aren’t particularly aggressive and should be achievable, given that they reflect slight improvements on its key performance indicators.
+BNP expects annual revenue growth above 2.5%, net income growth of 6.5% per year, targeting a return on equity (ROE) of 10% in 2020, a capital ratio of 12%, and dividend payout ratio of 50%.
+This means that BNP should be able to report some modest growth in coming years while its financial strength and capital return policy is expected to remain quite stable in this period.

 Financial Overview

 Regarding its financial performance, BNP has delivered improved results since the global financial crisis.
-Its 2014 figures were hit by the one-off effect of its €5.75 billion ($6.6 billion) fine in the U.S., which wipe out its earnings for the year.
+Its 2014 figures were hit by the one-off effect of its €5.75 billion ($6.6 billion) fine in the U.S., which wiped out its earnings for the year.
 Since then, BNP has enjoyed two positive years, reporting some growth and an acceptable profitability level.

-In the past year, BNP was able to increase revenues by 1.1%, while it showed good cost control (+0.4% versus the previous year) and a significant decrease in the cost of risk [CoR].
+In the past year, BNP was able to increase revenues by 1.1% while it showed good cost control (+0.4% versus the previous year) and a significant decrease in the cost of risk (CoR).
 Indeed, this was the main driver for earnings growth in the year, due to a reduction of 14% in provisions reflecting improved economic conditions across its geographies.
-Indeed, cost-cutting and better credit quality should remain BNP’s main driver for higher earnings in the near future.
+Indeed, cost-cutting and better credit quality should remain BNP’s main drivers for higher earnings in the near future.

 Its net income increased by 15% to €7.7 billion ($8.9 billion) and its earnings per share amounted to €6.19 ($7.18).
 Its ROE was 10.5%, a level that is already close to its medium-term target.
-This shows that BNP’s strategic goals for 2020 are quite conservative and the bank can easily beat its own targets, if its operating momentum remain robust in the next few years.
+This shows that BNP’s strategic goals for 2020 are quite conservative and the bank can easily beat its own targets if its operating momentum remains robust in the next few years.

 During the first nine months of 2017, BNP has maintained a solid operating momentum even though its growth has slowed, especially at its investment bank business.
 Like its peers, revenues at the fixed income unit have dropped in the past few months, impacting the group’s overall growth.
-Despite this, its revenues increased by 0.3% in this period and its net profit was up by 1.2%, to €6.3 billion ($7.3 billion).
-Its ROE was close to 10% in this period, a lower level than in the past year.
+Despite this, its revenues increased by 0.3% in this period and its net profit was up by 1.2% to €6.3 billion ($7.3 billion).
+Its ROE was close to 10% in this period, a level lower than in the past year.
 These results show that BNP has now a stable business with weak growth prospects, but good profitability levels that should enable it to improve its shareholder remuneration policy in the coming years.

 Another supportive factor for its dividend is its sound capitalization.
-BNP has improved organically its capital ratios in the past few years and is now in a comfortable position compared to its European competitors.
+BNP has improved its capital ratios organically in the past few years and is now in a comfortable position compared to its European competitors.
 Like its French peers, BNP had historically a worse capitalization than the European banking sector, but this has reversed in the past couple of years.

 Its current fully loaded core equity tier 1 (FL CET1) ratio is 11.7%, a level that is within the European banking sector average and close to its medium-term target of above 12%.
 This shows that BNP has a good capital generation capacity and was able to avoid dilutive capital increases to achieve higher capital ratios, contrary to other large European banks, like Santander (SAN) or Deutsche Bank, which performed significant capital increases recently.